smallintro/springboot-mail-service/README.md

   - validate the request and attachments.
   - compose the email with detail sent in request.
   - attach the file in mail.
-  - Email client info is configured in application.properties file

 ## Email client app password
 1. [Generate Gmail app password](https://support.google.com/accounts/answer/185833)